DrVenkataRajeshKumar/S10/README.md

 # S10 assignment

-Tried with different values of Factor, patience and min_lr model with Factor= 9.5, Patience=1 and min_lr= 1e-7 got best test accuracy of 92.29 fot training accuracy of 97.05
+Tried with different values of Factor, patience and min_lr of Lr on Plateau
+model with Factor= 9.5, Patience=1 and min_lr= 1e-7 got best test accuracy
+test accuracy: 92.29 fot
+training accuracy: 97.05

 # Graphs